-DRIVER WITH NO INSURANCE CAUSED ACCIDENT – YOUR RIGHTS – MINNESOTA LAWYERS
+DRIVER WITH NO CAR INSURANCE CAUSED ACCIDENT – YOUR RIGHTS – MINNESOTA LAWYERS

 Approximately 10 percent of the cars on Minnesota roads are uninsured.
-That is better than many states, but still a problem for you if you happen to get in an accident caused by a driver with no insurance.
+That is actually better than many states.
+But it’s still a problem for you if you happen to get in an accident where the other driver doesn’t have insurance.

 HOW TO SUE OTHER DRIVER UNINSURED

-However, if you only have liability automobile insurance coverage, your insurance company will not pay to fix or replace your car and you are on your own against the uninsured driver who caused the car accident.
-In that case you will have to sue the uninsured vehicle owner.
+However, if you only have liability automobile insurance coverage, your insurance company will not pay to fix or replace your car and you are on your own against the uninsured driver who caused the accident.
+In that case, you will have to sue the uninsured vehicle owner.
 In most cases, lawyers will recommend (if you were not injured) that you do this yourself in conciliation court – which takes cases up to $15,000.
-Even if your vehicle damage or replacement value is over $15,000, it is often more cost effective to do it yourself and reduce your claim to $15,000 rather than hire a lawyer for this.
+Even if your vehicle damage or the replacement value of your car is over $15,000, it is often more cost effective to reduce your claim to $15,000 rather than hire a lawyer to sue for you.

 The second issue is what to do if you or someone in your car was injured in the auto accident where the other driver doesn’t have insurance.
 The first thing to know is that if there is a potential injury case, you MUST NOT sue the uninsured driver for anything, even in conciliation court.